flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     - 20 kg for checked luggage

 ### Loading Fuel and Weight

-{==

-There may be differences when using our Stable version vs. Development version.<br/>
-Please take note when reading the information on this page.

-==}

 !!! danger "MSFS Fuel & Weights window in the toolbar"
     We have blocked the UI elements in the MSFS fuel and weights window.
 However, the sliders in the MSFS window are movable but in a matter of 1-3 seconds the fuel and payload levels should return to the initial value.